adri-standard/adri/SECURITY.md

 ## Reporting a Vulnerability

-The ADRI team and community take security bugs seriously.
-We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.
+The ADRI community appreciates security research conducted responsibly.
+This is volunteer-maintained open source software with no service level agreements or guaranteed response times.

 ### How to Report a Security Vulnerability

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to: **security@adri-standard.org**

-If you prefer, you can also report vulnerabilities through GitHub's security advisory feature:
+Instead, please report them through GitHub's security advisory feature:
 1. Go to the [Security tab](https://github.com/adri-standard/adri/security) of this repository
 2. Click "Report a vulnerability"
 3. Fill out the advisory form

+You can also email the maintainers directly using the contact information in the repository, but GitHub Security Advisories is our preferred method for coordinated disclosure.

 ### What to Include